Face masks are strongly encouraged in all indoor spaces. Thank you for your support!

 - Light, noise, and crowds can vary throughout the site and depending on the time of day and year.

 - Busy times vary depending on holidays, school vacations, weather, and other factors.

-- September (after Labor Day) and November (with exception of Thanksgiving weekend) are usually the least busy, quietest months to visit.
+- September (after Labor Day) and November (with exception of Thanksgiving weekend) are usually the quietest months to visit.

 - A quiet room is available to any program participant who needs to step away from program activities for a brain break.

-- If a member of your group has sensory concerns and you would like more information, please call us in advance of your visit.
+- If you or a member of your group has sensory concerns and would like more information, please call us at 912-233-4501 in advance of your visit.

 - To plan a complete Girl Scout Savannah Experience, check out other Savannah sites where Girl Scout history was made.
 (Check site websites for current open hours and visitor information.)